Get paid to nap and how it actually works in 2026

 It’s not a consistent income stream, but if you love travel, it’s a fun side hustle that mixes leisure with small pay.

 Sleep-tracking apps often launch beta programs to improve accuracy.
 Testers are asked to use the app nightly, record observations, and share whether features worked as intended.
-You can even track sleep habits, nap duration, or your awake hours.
+You can even track sleep habits, the best nap duration for focus or recovery, monitor sleep inertia, or your awake hours.

 These are usually short-term gigs paying $30–$200.
 Also, you get free sleep-related products to take with you.